-The following table provides an analysis of the HPSSC's financial position as of December 31, 2010.
+The following table provides a comparative analysis of the HPSSC's financial position as of December 31, 2010 and 2011.
 It provides a summary of the economic resources (assets), the claims on these resources (liabilities) by outside creditors, and the net resources (equity) available to the organization.
-The HPSSC began operations on May 13, 2010.
-Comparative information will be provided in future years.